QUESTIONS? Text: (855) 436-5457 or Call (719) 266-5800 MST support@amazing-meds.com

 At its core, GHK-Cu acts as a signaling peptide.
 It communicates with cells to regulate gene expression related to healing, regeneration, and protection from oxidative damage.
 What makes it unique is its ability to bind copper ions, which are essential for various enzymatic and biochemical reactions in the body.

-When applied or injected into the skin, GHK-Cu stimulates key repair functions.
+When applied to the skin, GHK-Cu stimulates key repair functions.
 It boosts the synthesis of collagen, elastin, glycosaminoglycans, and other structural proteins that maintain firmness and elasticity.
 It also promotes angiogenesis, or the formation of new blood vessels, which helps deliver nutrients and oxygen to damaged tissues.

 What are the skin benefits of GHK-Cu?

 The most notable benefits of GHK-Cu are in skin rejuvenation and anti-aging.
-Decades of clinical research and user results point to multiple improvements when GHK-Cu is used topically or through medical-grade therapies:
+Decades of clinical research point to multiple improvements when GHK-Cu is used topically:

 1. Stimulates collagen and elastin production